ConnorNicholson/MyPortfolio/README.md

  1 This README.md

 ## Local Use
 If you would like to use this app locally, use `npm install` to install all needed dependencies.
-Then, run the command 'npm start' in your console in order to start up the application.
+Then, run the command `npm start` in your console in order to start up the application.

 ## Additional Notes
 This project is subject to change at any time.